 If you’re going for volume, start with wet hair and blow dry your hair upside down with the dryer at a 45 degree angle to redirect the roots of your hair with heat for some extra volume.
 After your hair is about 60% dry, flip your hair upright and continue to blow-dry your hair while picking up the roots.

-For bigger, bouncier blowouts, start with damp hair.
+For a bigger, bouncier blowouts, start with a damp hair.

 Put the nozzle on your dryer and, beginning with the nape section, wrap a 2-to-4 inch section of hair around the brush and pull as taut as you can.
 Keeping the hair taut is 50 percent of the battle, the other 50 percent is the direction of the airflow.
 Ensure that your dryer nozzle is pointing down the hair shaft from roots to ends.
 When each section is completely dry, use the cool shot to finish it.

 Steps To Follow For A Perfect Hair Blowout At Home

 Step 1: Start with Clean Hair

 Begin with freshly washed and conditioned hair.
 Depending on the type of look you want to achieve, you can towel-dry your hair gently to remove excess moisture.

 If you have curly hair, you can start when your hair is still wet.
 If your hair is wavy, you can dry it from 50 to 80% so it doesn't take you so much time to blowout your hair.